 - Medical Science (MAJ01105)

-Students enrolled in the Bachelor of Science (C10242), Bachelor of Medical Science (C10184), Bachelor of Biomedical Science (C10115) and Bachelor of Biotechnology (C10172) degrees may undertake a sub-major as part of their course.
-A sub-major comprises a coherent sequence of subjects offered by UTS: Science, UTS: International Studies or another course area of the University.
+Students enrolled in the Bachelor of Science (C10242) degree may undertake a sub-major as part of their course.
 The purpose of the sub-major is to give students the opportunity to broaden their studies into other areas of interest or to pursue studies in particular disciplines to greater depth.

 Examples of possible sub-majors (24 credit points each) are listed below, but it should be noted that not all of them are necessarily appropriate to every course and that normal prerequisite conditions and timetabling constraints apply in all cases.
 Students should consult their program director for advice on selecting sub-majors.

-- Environmental Sciences (SMJ01048): this sub-major is suitable for students in non-environmental courses.
+- Environmental Science (SMJ10181): this sub-major is suitable for students in non-environmental courses.

 UTS: Science is involved in the teaching of science to other areas of the University, including UTS: Engineering and UTS: Health.
 UTS: Science is also involved in offering the following joint undergraduate degree programs.

 - The Bachelor of Science Bachelor of Laws (C10126) is offered in conjunction with UTS: Law.
 In order to qualify for separate awards in science and law, students are required to select an area of specialisation in science so that they can proceed to more advanced studies and thereby obtain recognition in relevant professional fields.
-Science majors available are applied chemistry, applied physics, biomedical science, biotechnology, environmental biology, environmental forensics, marine biology, mathematics, medical science and nanotechnology.
+Science majors available are chemistry, physics, biotechnology, environmental biology, marine biology, mathematics, and medical science.
 Graduates from the course are qualified for professional practice as either scientists or lawyers and especially in areas where a knowledge of both disciplines is desirable.

 - The Bachelor of Medical Science Bachelor of Laws (C10131) is similar in structure to the Bachelor of Science Bachelor of Laws (C10126), but with a specialisation in medical science.
 Graduates qualify for professional practice in either field but may expect to be in most demand in those areas of law in which a knowledge of medical science is a particular advantage or, conversely, in areas of science such as the pharmaceutical industries where a knowledge of the law has special value.

-- Science degrees combined with the 96-credit-point Bachelor of Arts in International Studies enables science students to learn and experience the language and culture of another country, thereby enhancing their competitiveness in global career choices.
-Students are required to select a region or country of specialisation within the International Studies program.
-The length of these combined degrees is five years full time, which includes one year of in-country study.
+The languages offered are six: Chinese, French, German, Italian, Japanese, Spanish.
 Graduates may work as professionals in their area of scientific expertise particularly in specialist positions where an understanding of a particular culture may be highly desirable.
-The Bachelor of Science Bachelor of Arts in International Studies (C10243) enables students to combine a science degree in any of the 12 Bachelor of Science majors with the Bachelor of Arts in International Studies; the Bachelor of Medical Science Bachelor of Arts in International Studies (C10167) imparts additional practical skills to students specialising in medical science, particularly the knowledge and understanding of a language and culture other than English.
+The Bachelor of Science Bachelor of International Studies (C10243) enables students to combine a science degree in any of the 8 Bachelor of Science majors with the Bachelor of International Studies; the Bachelor of Medical Science Bachelor of International Studies (C10167) imparts additional practical skills to students specialising in medical science, particularly the knowledge and understanding of a language and culture other than English.

 - The combined degrees Bachelor of Engineering (Honours) Bachelor of Science (C09072) and Bachelor of Engineering (Honours) Bachelor of Medical Science (C09074) integrate the theory and application of science and engineering to produce well-rounded graduates.
-The major science study may be chosen from applied chemistry, applied physics, biomedical science, biotechnology, environmental sciences, mathematics, medical science or nanotechnology.
+The major science study may be chosen from chemistry, physics, biotechnology, environmental sciences, mathematics, or medical science.
 In five years of full-time study, students choose from one of the engineering majors and 78 credit points from one of the science programs.
 Depending on the combinations chosen, graduates are qualified to work in professional practice as well as in research and development.